tweag/nickel/doc/manual/syntax.md

 ### Strings

 Nickel can work with sequences of characters, or strings.
 Strings are enclosed by `" ... "` for a single line string or by `m%" ... "%` for a multiline string.
 They can be concatenated with the operator `++`.
 Strings must be UTF-8 valid.
+In fact, as far as at all practicable, Nickel treats strings as sequences of Unicode extended grapheme clusters and refuses to break them apart.

 The string interpolation syntax is
 `"%{ < expression that evaluates to a string > }"`.

-Examples:
+Here are some examples of string handling in Nickel:

 ```text
 > "Hello, World!"